Biggest, Best List of Children’s Christmas Books

-Dasher: How a Brave Little Doe Changed Christmas Forever by Matt Tavers
+Dasher: How a Brave Little Doe Changed Christmas Forever by Matt Tavares

-Don’t miss this heartfelt, wonderful story about hope, family and the origins of Santa’s reindeer team.
+A heartfelt story about hope, family, and the origins of Santa’s reindeer team.
 Dasher, the youngest reindeer in her family, loves her mama’s stories of the North Star and roaming free.
-She dreams of freedom but she’s caged in a traveling circus.
-Until one day, she gets a chance to escape.
-Dasher bravely follows the North Star, unexpectedly meeting Santa who she helps with his sleigh.
-Then, Dasher and Santa return for Dasher’s whole family who also help Santa pull his sleigh.
-I adore everything about this story!
+Dasher escapes from the traveling circus, follows the North Star, and meets Santa who she helps with his sleigh.
+Then, Dasher and Santa return for Dasher’s whole family and they all help Santa pull his sleigh.

 How the Grinch Stole Christmas by Dr. Seuss